 Naples is one of the most beautiful coastal neighborhoods of Long Beach, California.
-Sailboats and Duffy boats line the picturesque canals that divide Naples Island, gondoliers can be seen paddling passengers along the waterways, and gorgeous waterfront homes make for a truly resort-like atmosphere.
-The neighborhood itself is tucked away in a quiet area, but offers easy access to Long Beach shops, restaurants, and nightlife.
+Known as California’s Little Italy on the bay, it is the perfect place to enjoy life’s simple pleasures.
+Sailboats and Duffy boats line the picturesque canals that divide the neighborhood.
+Gondoliers can be seen paddling passengers along the waterways.
+Gorgeous waterfront homes create a truly resort-like atmosphere.
+The neighborhood itself is tucked away in a quiet area.
+However, the location offers easy access to Long Beach shops, restaurants, and nightlife.

 Naples is the perfect place for a romantic date but can also easily keep the whole family entertained for the day.
 This neighborhood is definitely worth becoming familiar with for both tourists and Long Beach locals alike.
 Whether you are thinking about moving to Naples or just want to explore the area, this guide will help get you started!

 Located between Belmont Shore and the Long Beach Marina are the lovely islands that make Naples.
 The neighborhood consists of three islands along Alamitos Bay, which are divided by enticing canals that lead to the open bay.